Location: Antigua and Barbuda

 - Follow the Department of State on Facebook and Twitter.

-- Review the Crime and Safety Report for Barbados, which covers Antigua and Barbuda.
+- Review the Crime and Safety Report which covers Antigua and Barbuda.

 - U.S. citizens who travel abroad should always have a contingency plan for emergency situations.
 Review the Traveler’s Checklist.